yamrock/itemcatalog/README.md

 ###To Do

-Create URLs for updating categories.
+*Create URLs for updating categories.
 The python code is in place.
 Only the HTML rendering remains.
 Leaving this out for now to accomodate for project delviery deadlines :) (Not in the requirements spec)

+*Database nitpick - implement cascade delete

+*Database populate - use json data to populate the database - one time touch of the DB rather than current method